Ultra-marathoner banned from racing after riding in car during race

-UK Athletics banned an ultra-marathoner from racing for 12 months after she admitted to riding in a car during a race earlier this year.
+UK Athletics banned an ultramarathoner from racing for 12 months after she admitted to riding in a car during a race this year.

 “As stated, I accept my actions on the day that I did travel in a car and then later completed the run, crossing the finish line and inappropriately receiving a medal and trophy, which I did not return immediately as I should have done,” Zakrzewski wrote in a Sept.
 28 letter to the UKA panel overseeing her case.